awitwicki/MMM-BME280/README.md

 ### Test BME280 module
 1. Navigate into your **MagicMirror**  folder
 2. Run .sh script `./modules/MMM-BME280/bme.sh`
-(If script not runs, add exec parameter to it)
-`sudo chmod +x modules/MMM-BME280/bme.sh`.
+(If script doesn't run, add exec parameter to it) `sudo chmod +x modules/MMM-BME280/bme.sh`.
-3. Script should print sensor values
+3. Script should print sensor values like this
-`24.7 38.3 996.6` - thats means `temperature humidity pressure`
+`24.7 38.3 996.6` - that means `temperature humidity pressure`

 ### Thanks